outpaddling/Coding-Standards/README.md

 3. If there is a good reason to write hardware-specific code (e.g. to increase program speed by using AVX instructions), keep a portable implementation alongside the x86-optimized code.
 A sub-optimal solution for Power, ARM, and RISC-V is better than nothing.
+Users should never have to wait for us to "add support for processor X".

 4. Before writing platform-specific code for speed, first see if the compiler's optimizer